vuejs/vue-loader/docs/en/options.md

   Configure options for `buble-loader` (if present), AND the buble compilation pass for template render functions.

+  > version note: in version 9.x, the template expressions are configured separately via the now removed `templateBuble` option.

   The template render functions compilation supports a special transform `stripWith` (enabled by default), which removes the `with` usage in generated render functions to make them strict-mode compliant.

   Example configuration: